 The former NBA star is breathing on his own, Harrick said.

 “We’re more hopeful now” that Odom will recover, Harrick said.
 “We’ve been on pins and needles for days.”

 Odom and Kardashian got married in 2009 and filed for divorce four years later, citing irreconcilable differences.

 In addition to appearing on “Keeping Up With the Kardashians,” the couple had their own reality show, “Khloe & Lamar.”
 It lasted for two seasons and 20 episodes.

 The two signed divorce papers this year, but the divorce has not been finalized, a source told CNN.

 Odom won two NBA championships as a forward for the Los Angeles Lakers.

 He played for four teams during his 14 seasons in the NBA and won the Sixth Man of the Year Award during the 2010-11 season.

-.
-He pleaded no contest and received three years' probation.
+Two years ago Odom was charged with drunk driving.
+He pleaded no contest and received three years’ probation.

-Harrick, who coached Odom in college, said he believes the episode at the brothel is a "turning point" for Odom.
+Harrick believes the episode at the brothel is a “turning point” for Odom.